How to Estimate Your Remodeling Budget (Beyond the Fees)

 Building an Accessory Dwelling Unit requires complex zoning, structural, and utility permits.

-All construction, remodeling, and electrical work in New Castle County will be thoroughly inspected to ensure full compliance with the current Delaware Building Code.
+Work on your ADU Construction in New Castle County will be inspected to ensure full compliance with the current Delaware Building Code.

 For New Castle County residents, we highly recommend reviewing your neighborhood HOA covenants before paying any municipal fees.
 Often, homeowners associations maintain stricter rules regarding materials and dimensions for your ADU Construction than the county itself.